MiketheChap/worldwidestew/content/blog/2024-11-15-make-it-personal.md

 Mel Brooks took aim at *modern cynicism* in his comedic Western, [Blazing Saddles](https://en.wikipedia.org/wiki/Blazing_Saddles).
 The evil rail baron Hedley Lamarr is going to seize the town of Rock Ridge from its poor townspeople.
 When other efforts to take the town fail, Lamarr decides to do it by force.
 The people get wind of his plan and decide to build a fake town, composed only of the facades of the buildings.
 They hope the self-centered Lamarr and his thugs will be fooled.
 It's hilarious!
 As hoped, the fateful battle takes place in the *Fake Rock Ridge*:  Lamarr and his minions are too focused on their immediate aim to understand they've been fooled.
 The battle surprisingly spills over onto a different Hollywood film set, a musical, resulting in utter chaos.
 Perhaps this is Brook's way of highlighting our persistently self-centered focus.

 I chose to focus on these impersonal messages because they are narcisstic and demeaning.
 They hurt rather than help.
 Our collective consciousness, left or right, is dying because of our loss of connection with people.
-It's so easy to *phone it in* that we've abandoned the possibilities inherent in doing creative work that matter.
+It's so easy to *phone it in* that we've abandoned the possibilities inherent in doing creative work that matters.

 Do you want joy in this life?
 Do something personal.
 Create something that says, *I think about you.
 Here's something I made for you.*